telefonicaid/fiware-orion/doc/manuals/orion-api.md

     belongs through the API (a workaround is to modify the `_id.servicePath` field in the [entities collection](admin/database_model.md#entities-collection) directly).

-### Service paths in subscriptions and registrations
+### Service path in subscriptions and registrations

-While entities belong to services *and* servicepaths, subscriptions and registrations belong *only* to the service.
+While entities belong to services *and* service paths, subscriptions and registrations belong *only* to the service.
 The servicepath in subscriptions and registrations doesn't denote sense of belonging, but is the expression of the query associated to the subscription or registration.